RosieBraunholtz/Blog/README.md

 I use images which are not mine.
 These include:

-  - Image by Arek Socha from Pixabay.
+  - Image by Arek Socha from Pixabay: https://pixabay.com/images/id-1756274/

-  - Image by WikiImages from Pixabay.
+  - Image by WikiImages from Pixabay: https://pixabay.com/images/id-11098/

-  - Webb image by NASA, ESA, CSA, and STScI
+  - Webb image by NASA, ESA, CSA, and STScI: https://flic.kr/p/2nxMxWw